holoviz/holoviz/doc/community.rst

 **Have you found an issue with a HoloViz tool?** If you think something is missing or not behaving as expected, visit the Github issue tracker for the relevant project.
-HoloViz projects are currently hosted under the PyViz `GitHub organization <https://github.com/pyviz>`__.
+HoloViz projects are hosted under the HoloViz `GitHub organization <https://github.com/holoviz>`__.
 GitHub is where bugs and enhancements are logged and discussed.
 Search for relevant existing issues to comment on, or submit your own (following these `guidelines <http://matthewrocklin.com/blog/work/2018/02/28/minimal-bug-reports>`__